trustlines-protocol/blockchain/tools/bridge/README.md

 ### Configure logging via the TOML configuration file

-You can configure logging with by setting the 'logging' key in the TOML configuration file:
+You can configure logging by setting the 'logging' key in the TOML configuration file:

 ```toml